Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods: Addendum to Section : Additional Related Work

-In addition to exploiting convexity of the online functions, there are recent studies improving static regret by incorporating smoothness~\cite{srebro2010smoothness,chiang2012online}.
-These problem-dependent bounds can safeguard the worst-case minimax rate yet be much better in easy cases of online learning problems (e.g., loss functions with a small deviation).
-For instance, \cite{srebro2010smoothness} shows that for convex smooth non-negative functions, OGD can achieve an $\mc{O}(\sqrt{F_T})$ small-loss regret bound, where $F_T= \sum_{t=1}^{T} f_t(\m{x}^\star)$ and $\m{x}^\ast\in \argmin_{\m{x} \in \mc{X}} \sum_{t=1}^T f_t(\m{x})$.
-For convex smooth functions, \cite{chiang2012online} establishes an $\mc{O}(\sqrt{G_T})$ bound, where $G_T = \sum_{t=2}^{T} \sup_{\m{x}\in \mc{X}} \norm{\nabla f_{t-1}(\m{x}) - \nabla f_t(\m{x})}^2$ is the gradient variation.
-These bounds are particularly favored in slowly changing environments in which the online functions evolve gradually~\cite{zhao2020dynamic}.
+In addition to exploiting the convexity of online functions, recent studies have focused on improving static regret by incorporating smoothness~\citep{chiang2012online,srebro2010smoothness}.
+These problem-dependent bounds can safeguard the worst-case minimax rate, yet they can be much better in easy cases of online learning problems (e.g., loss functions with a small deviation).
+For instance, \citep{srebro2010smoothness} shows that for convex smooth non-negative functions, OGD can achieve an $\mc{O}(1+\sqrt{F_T})$ small-loss regret bound, where $F_T= \sum_{t=1}^{T} f_t(\m{x}^*)$ and $\m{x}^\ast\in \argmin_{\m{x} \in \mc{X}} \sum_{t=1}^T f_t(\m{x})$.
+For convex smooth functions, \citep{chiang2012online} establishes an $\mc{O}(1+\sqrt{G_T})$ bound, where $G_T = \sum_{t=2}^{T} \sup_{\m{x}\in \mc{X}} \norm{\nabla f_{t-1}(\m{x}) - \nabla f_t(\m{x})}^2$ is the gradient variation.
+These bounds are particularly favored in slowly changing environments in which the online functions evolve gradually~\citep{zhao2020dynamic}.

-$\bullet$ \textbf{Dynamic Regret Minimization:} \textit{Single-level} dynamic regret forces the player to compete with time-varying comparators, and thus is particularly favored in non-stationary environments~\cite{sugiyama2012machine}.
-The notion of dynamic regret is also referred to as tracking regret or shifting regret in the prediction with expert advice setting~\cite{herbster1998tracking,herbster2001tracking,bousquet2002tracking,wei2016tracking,zheng2019equipping}.
-There are two kinds of dynamic regret in previous studies: The \textit{universal dynamic regret} aims to compare with any feasible comparator sequence \cite{zinkevich2003online,zhang2018adaptive}, while the \textit{worst-case dynamic regret} (defined in \eqref{eqn:worst:dynamic:regret}) specifies the comparator sequence to be the sequence of minimizers of online functions \cite{besbes2015non,jadbabaie2015online,mokhtari2016online,yang2016tracking,zhang2017improved,aydore2019dynamic,zhao2020dynamic}.
+\paragraph{Dynamic Regret Minimization:} \textit{Single-level} dynamic regret forces the player to compete with time-varying comparators, and thus is particularly favored in non-stationary environments~\citep{sugiyama2012machine}.
+The notion of dynamic regret is also referred to as tracking regret or shifting regret in the prediction with expert advice setting~\citep{bousquet2002tracking,herbster1998tracking,herbster2001tracking,wei2016tracking,zheng2019equipping}.
+There are two kinds of dynamic regret in previous studies: The \textit{universal dynamic regret} aims to compare with any feasible comparator sequence \citep{zhang2018adaptive,zhao2020dynamic,zinkevich2003online}, while the \textit{worst-case dynamic regret} (defined in \eqref{eqn:worst:dynamic:regret}) specifies the comparator sequence to be the sequence of minimizers of online functions \citep{aydore2019dynamic,besbes2015non,jadbabaie2015online,mokhtari2016online,yang2016tracking,zhang2017improved, nazari2021dynamic}.
 We present related works for the latter case as it is the setting studied in this paper.